sarabveer/nanakshahi-js/README.md

 In this library, the Date object has been given in local time of the client.
 This ensures that the Gregorian date calculated by the functions are correct regardless of Timezone.

-The only exception is when the Date is given in UTC for the Bikrami Lunar Tithi Start/End times and Sankranti Moment time.
+The only exception is when the Date is given in UTC for the Astro Times function, Bikrami Lunar Tithi Start/End times, and Sankranti Moment time.

 ## API